 Tbilisi

 Tbilisi is a vintage city.
 It’s a capital city which has so far managed to avoid mass modernisation and Western influence.
-Buildings remain as they were in Soviet times.
+Many buildings remain as they were in Soviet times.
 Traditions practised for centuries are still part of everyday life.
-Wine and food are still made slowly by hand.
-Dogs sleep peacefully in the tree lined streets, and locals sit and chat.
+Wine and food are still made slowly, by hand.
+Dogs sleep peacefully in the tree-lined streets, and locals sit and chat.
 The Kura River snakes calmly through the city, and wandering its banks is a popular pastime.
-With Russia to the North, and Europe to the West, decisions are and have been made.
+With Russia to the north, and Europe to the west, decisions are – and always have been – carefully considered.
 Murals and artwork cover buildings all over the city, making it clear which direction Tbilisi and Georgia are heading.
-With hundreds of wine bars, restaurants and sights, Tbilisi is one place you may never want to leave.
+With hundreds of wine bars, restaurants, and sights, Tbilisi is one place you may never want to leave.

 Getting to Tbilisi

-Plenty of daily flights from Europe, Asia and the Middle East.
-Also accessible overland from neighbouring Armenia and Turkey.
+Plenty of daily flights from Europe, Asia, and the Middle East.
+It’s also easy to reach overland from neighbouring Armenia and Turkey.

 Where to stay in Tbilisi

-With a growing tourism industry, accommodation options are generous, from five-star hotels to backpacker hostels.
-The old town is convenient, but a bit dearer than other areas.
-Guesthouses and Airbnb’s are popular.
-We found a great one in the Station Square neighbourhood.
-We loved it here, especially for a long stay.
-There’s everything you need, and great transport connections.
+With a growing tourism industry, accommodation options are plentiful, ranging from five-star hotels to backpacker hostels.
+The old town is convenient, though slightly pricier than other areas.
+Guesthouses and Airbnbs are popular.
+We stayed in a great one in the Station Square neighbourhood.
+We loved it, especially for a longer stay.
+There’s everything you need, plus excellent transport connections.
 It’s the perfect area to be part of everyday life, away from the busy tourist areas.

 Where to eat and drink in Tbilisi

-No shortage of delicious eating and drinking options.
-They are everywhere.
-The old town can be twice the price of local areas.
-Opening hours vary, so do some research.
-Beautiful fresh produce is sold everywhere, in markets, small shops and along the streets.
-The variety and quality of seasonal fruits and vegetables, plus homemade cheeses and preserves is amazing.
+The food scene here is exceptional.
+Delicious eating and drinking options are everywhere.
+The old town can be twice the price of local areas, and opening hours vary, so it’s worth doing a little research.
+Beautiful fresh produce is sold everywhere – in markets, small shops, and along the streets.
+The variety and quality of seasonal fruits and vegetables, along with homemade cheeses and preserves, is amazing.
 The city is full of places worth recommending.
 Some of our favourites during our five-week stay were:

 - Get to Mapshalia (we miss this place already!
 Local Georgian cuisine, with local prices.
 Cash only.
 Don’t miss the cheese dumplings)

-- Don’t miss Warszawa Bar (small place with friendly staff.
-Cheapest drinks in town)
+- Don’t miss Warszawa Bar (small place with friendly staff and the cheapest drinks in town, kicks off at 8pm)

-- Check out Bazari Orbeliani (food court with loads of variety.
-Beer, wine, music and local produce.
-The homemade ice cream at cone culture is awesome.)
+- Check out Bazari Orbeliani (a food court with loads of variety, plus beer, wine, music, and local produce.
+The homemade ice cream at Cone Culture is awesome)

-- Some other places we enjoyed were 8000 Vintages wine bar, Radio Café for people watching, and Dezerter Bazaar for all the fresh local produce plus vintage shopping.
+- Other places we enjoyed were 8000 Vintages wine bar, Radio Café for people watching, and Dezerter Bazaar for fresh local produce – and a bit of vintage shopping

 Things to see and do in Tbilisi

-Wine Stopping at one of the many wine bars and sampling Georgias natural wines.
+Wine Stop at one of the many wine bars and sampling Georgia’s natural wines.

-Old Town Strolling around the old town, looking for old towers, churches and squares.
+Old Town Stroll around the old town, exploring ancient towers, churches, and charming squares.

-Narikala Fortress Catch the cable car up the hill for some of the best views of the city.
-Say hello to Mother Georgia while you are up there.
+Narikala Fortress Take the cable car up the hill for some of the best views of the city, and say hello to Mother Georgia while you’re there.

-Botanical Gardens Take a break from the city, and enjoy the 180 year-old tree filled gardens.
+Botanical Gardens Escape the city for a while and enjoy the 180-year-old, tree filled gardens.

 Museums Tbilisi has plenty.
 The National Museum is a highlight.

-Vintage shopping Vintage clothes shops are everywhere, with some of the best selections you will find anywhere in the world.
-The area around Fabric has some of the best range.
-Dezerter Vintage is worth finding too!
+Vintage shopping Vintage clothes shops are everywhere, with some of the best selections you’ll find anywhere in the world.
+The area around Fabric has the best range, and Dezerter Vintage is worth seeking out.

 Antiques Loads of antique shops around the city.
-Head over to the dry bridge to find the daily antique market.
+Head over the Dry Bridge for the daily antique market.

-Taste some local cuisine.
-Georgian food is delicious, and there’s no shortage of restaurants offering it.
-Additionally, most grocery stores have a wonderful delicatessen inside.
-Fresco Supermarket has a great deli section, with names and ingredients all in English.
+Taste Local Cuisine Georgian food is delicious, and there’s no shortage of restaurants serving it.
+Most grocery stores also have wonderful delicatessens.
+Fresco Supermarket has a great deli section with names and ingredients in English.
 Don’t miss the eggplant with walnut.

-Day Trips Georgia has a great public transport system, and most of the towns, sights, and attractions can be reached on a day trip.
+Day Trips Georgia has a great public transport system, making most towns, sights, and attractions reachable in a day.
 Train and bus tickets are cheap.
-Tour operators offer trips to every corner of the country, and it is sometimes easier to join a tour than attempt to reach remote places.
+Tour operators also offer trips to every corner of the country, which can be easier than attempting to reach remote locations on your own.

 DAY TRIPS from Tbilisi

-Goris The birthplace of Stalin, you will find his large statue, his bulletproof train carriage, his childhood house, and a museum here.
-There’s an old fortress with great views, and some impressive buildings.
-Chinebuli is a decent eating place across from the park.
-The corn bread was great.
-Easy to reach by train from Station Square, or bus from Didube.
+Goris The birthplace of Stalin, Goris features his large statue, his bulletproof train carriage, his childhood home, and a museum.
+The town also has an old fortress with great views, and some impressive historic buildings.
+Goris is easy to reach by train from Station Square or by bus from Didube.
+For lunch, Chinebuli, across from the park, is a decent local eatery – the corn bread was delicious.

-Vardzia The old cave city is remarkable.
-A visit here is a highlight.
-Getting here by bus is possible, but involves multiple changes.
-The easiest way is to join a group tour.
-Tours also include stops at Akhaltsikhe to visit Rabati castle, and Borjomi to sample the famous water.
-Most tour operators in Tbilisi head out this way.
-It’s a big day, seventeen hours, but it’s worth the trip for the cave city.
-Shop around, as you will often find discounted tickets online, sometimes half price.
-Pack your own lunch and snacks, as you won’t stop to eat until around 3pm, and the restaurant is limited.
+Vardzia The old cave city is truly remarkable – a visit here is a highlight.
+While it’s possible to reach by bus, the journey involves multiple changes.
+The easiest option is to join a group tour, which usually also stops at Akhaltsikhe to visit Rabati Castle and Borjomi to sample the famous mineral water.
+Most tour operators in Tbilisi offer trips along this route.
+It’s a long day – around seventeen hours – but well worth it for the cave city.
+Shop around for tours, as discounted tickets are often available online, sometimes at half price.
+Bring your own lunch and snacks, as the first stop to eat is usually around 3 pm, and options at the restaurant are limited.

-Davit Gareja One of Georgias most visited sites, the monastery complex is situated on the border with Azerbaijan, and parts of it can be closed depending on the political situation between the two countries.
-A bus departs each day at 11am during summer, from outside the tourist information centre in Tbilisi.
-It can be reached in around three hours if you have your own car.
+Davit Gareja One of Georgias most visited sites, the monastery complex sits on the border with Azerbaijan.
+Some parts may be closed depending on the political situation between the two countries.
+During the summer, a bus departs daily at 11 am from outside the Tourist Information Centre in Tbilisi.
+If you have your own car, the complex can be reached in around three hours.

 Getting around Tbilisi

-Easy and cheap to get around Tbilisi and Georgia.
-The city has a metro, which is quick and affordable.
-Hold on tight.
-Regular green buses service the city, and the popular Marshrutky, like a minibus, are everywhere.
-Furthermore, Tbilisi is pedestrian friendly, with parks, walkways, and traffic free areas.
+It’s easy and inexpensive to get around Tbilisi and the rest of Georgia.
+The city has a metro – quick, affordable, and efficient (just hold on tight!).
+Regular green buses service the city, and the popular marshrutky – minibus-style shared taxis – are everywhere.
+Tbilisi is also pedestrian friendly, with parks, walkways, and traffic free areas that make exploring on foot a pleasure.

 Telavi